bluffcon/engine/CONTRIBUTING.md

 # **Contributing Guide**
 Here's a quick guide on how different features are made up in Engine!
+Before adding major features please consult in issues or on Discord first!

 ## Making blocks
 A block is an entity with a setup and tick functions